THE ULTIMATE LEG WORKOUT GUIDE

 WHAT MAKES IT EFFECTIVE: You should always try to speed up what you slow down, and this functional fitness exercise does just that.
 This ensures you don’t get stuck with slow moving movement patterns.
 Also, the Bodyweight Plyo Bulgarian Split Squat helps us train for stability of the knee in jumping and landing.

-INSIDE AREA OF THE QUAD
+LEG EXERCISES FOR THE INSIDE AREA OF THE QUAD

 Let’s move away from the big shots of the legs, and talk about the area that gets very little attention – if any at all.